 A financial instrument is considered to have experienced a significant increase in credit risk if the borrower is more than 30 days past due on the contractual payments.
-For the year ended December 31, 2022, the respective indicator for non-retail exposures was adjusted to 1 day past due to reflect a tightening measure on credit risk.
-When the respective overdue payments of the non-retail loan gets repaid (i.e, day past due is reset to 0), a 180-day observation period is required for potential upgrade consideration.
+For the year ended December 31, 2024, the respective indicator for non-retail exposures was adjusted to 1 day past due to reflect a tightening measure on credit risk.
+When the respective overdue payments of the non-retail loan gets repaid (i.e., day past due is reset to 0), a 180-day observation period is required for potential upgrade consideration.

-The Group did not use the low credit risk exemption for any financial instruments in the years ended December 31, 2022 and December 31, 2021.
+The Group did not use the low credit risk exemption for any financial instruments in the years ended December 31, 2024 and December 31, 2023.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS (Expressed in thousands of Hong Kong dollars, unless otherwise stated)
+(Expressed in thousands of Hong Kong dollars, unless otherwise stated)

-- 8 Financial risk management (continued) - (a) Credit risk (continued) - (x) Expected credit loss measurement (continued) - (2) Definition of default and credit-impaired assets
+- (x) Expected credit loss measurement (continued) - (2) Definition of default and credit-impaired assets